A quantum optical description of photon statistics and cross-correlations in high harmonic generation: Conclusions

 We analyzed photon statistics of high-order harmonics specific to a two-level radiating system.
-Most of the harmonics follow a relatively simple rule: Odd harmonics oscillate between super-Poissonian and sub-Poissonian statistics, while even harmonics are generally sub-Poissonian.
-All harmonics display periodical squeezing and photon antibunching, implying that photons within attosecond pulses have higher probability to be measured apart.
+The harmonics induced by monochromatic excitations follow a relatively simple behaviour: Odd harmonics oscillate between super-Poissonian and sub-Poissonian statistics, usually fulfilling the $Q\ll\langle N\rangle$ relation.
+Even harmonics (Hyper-Raman lines) can be, depending on the parameters, either strongly squeezed or effectively in the superposition of zero-, and one-photon states.

-Multi-mode correlations within the radiation field has been investigated.
-Numerical investigations lead us to conclude that even and odd harmonics are generally anticorrelated, while odd-odd and even-even harmonics have close to unity correlation.

-Our calculations imply that electromagnetic modes of high-order harmonics, originating from two-level systems display weak nonclassicality in the form of photon antibunching (in the sense of $\lim\limits_{\tau \to 0^+} g^2(t,\tau)\!>\!g^2(t,0)$), and of the sub-Poissonian statistics of even-harmonics, as well as in squeezing properties.
-More pronounced property is the strong anticorrelation between even and odd-harmonics.

-The backaction of the process on the excitation has been explored, and while the change in the quantum state is weak as expected, even a relatively strong laser pulse is predicted to exhibit weakly nonclassical behaviour \cite{TKDF19}. \\ Although our results are specific to the two-level systems, we expect that some of the physical consequences can be generalized to more complex systems.